top of page

 World View

-The New Reality of Art
+New Reality of Symbolism (part 2)

 How Networks Operate and 'Act' can be Experienced through Metaphors